balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 Add the devices
 ---------------

-In the same way we have developed our scenario in :ref:`part 1 <Part 1: Develop a Scenario>`, we add the features before we really implement it.
+In the same way we have developed our scenario in :ref:`part 1 <Part 1: Develop a scenario>`, we add the features before we really implement it.
 For an easier understanding, we use a simple name format for the features we will overwrite in our setup area.
 Every of these features will be named like ``My<scenario-feature-name>``.